-The Campbelltown-born defender made the switch to the Academy Stadium after a season on the books of fellow Barclays FA Women’s Super League side Tottenham Hotspur, initially on loan before signing a permanent deal in January.
+The Campbelltown-born defender made the switch to the Academy Stadium after a season on the books of fellow Barclays FA Women’s Super League side Tottenham Hotspur, which had been initially a loan deal before she signed a permanent deal with Spurs in January.

 She also enjoyed a season on loan at fellow CFG club Melbourne City in the W-League.

-A seasoned international for her homeland too having made her debut for the Matildas in 2012 against New Zealand, she is fast approaching a century of caps and has featured for them in several tournaments including the last two FIFA Women’s World Cups.
+A seasoned international for her homeland too having made her debut for the Matildas in 2012 against New Zealand, she reached a century of caps in October 2021 and has featured for them in several tournaments including the last two FIFA Women’s World Cups.

 Kennedy has also been a part of Australia’s women’s football teams at the 2016 and 2020 Olympic Games, recently helping them to a fourth-place finish in Tokyo.

-The Australian put pen to paper on a two-year contract with City however that will see her remain at the Academy Stadium until the summer of 2023, with her wearing the No.33 shirt for the coming campaign.
+The Australian put pen to paper on a two-year contract with City that will see her remain at the Academy Stadium until the summer of 2023, with her wearing the No.33 shirt.